Hootand History, Family Crest & Coats of Arms

 The surname Hootand was first found in Cheshire where the place name mentioned in the Domesday Book as Hotone, under the ownership of Richard de Vernon, the Norman Baron of Shipbrook.

 Early History of the Hootand family

-Another 166 words (12 lines of text) covering the years 1600 and 1672 are included under the topic Early Hootand History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hootand research.
+Another 99 words (7 lines of text) covering the years 1600 and 1672 are included under the topic Early Hootand History in all our PDF Extended History products and printed products wherever possible.